 Remove the Bandage and Wash with Antibacterial Soap Only

 The original bandage your tattoo artist employs to wrap you up post-ink session can be removed within two to three hours after completion, or however long your tattoo artist recommends.
 Do not re-bandage.
-The plasma and extra ink from the original tattoo should surface after the first couple hours, and then it’s time to clean the art and allow it to breathe hence more.
+The plasma from the original tattoo should surface after the first couple hours, and then it’s time to clean the art and allow it to breathe hence more.

-Carter says to always use the ointment recommended by the artist who gave you the tattoo.
+Carter says to always use an ointment recommended by the artist who gave you the tattoo.
 “Every artist has their own aftercare ointment—Shea butter, artificial skin, lotions, etc.,” he explains.
 “Make sure you don’t over-medicate the tattoo by applying too much ointment, because it could clog the pores and create a rash that would definitely disturb the healing process.”
 Some tattoo blogs even suggest that it is okay to leave the area free of ointment after the first cleansing, or only applying a very thin layer.

 Allow It to Breathe